Search

 Wishlist

-The Give InKind Wishlist is another opportunity for others to meaningfully support a family coping with the loss of a home.
+The Give InKind Wishlist is another opportunity to meaningfully support a family coping with the loss of a home.
 Browse Give InKind’s curated list for suggested items that could help in their unique situation.
 When you see an item that could be helpful, use the “+" icon to add to your Wishlist.

 Communication Preferences

 Use the Privacy area of your Page Settings to let others know about the recipient’s communication preferences.
+These preferences display at the top of every InKind Page for quick and easy reference.

-• Phone Calls: How do the recipients like to communicate – a phone call or text?
+• Phone Calls: How do the recipients like to communicate: a phone call or text?
 It can be difficult to know when they will be available to answer the phone.
 Asking about preferences lets them know they are being thought of even if they can’t always talk.

 • Visitors: If they don’t mind visitors, use the Special Notes section to clarify when and where people should visit.